-The South Carolina Abandoned Buildings Revitalization Act is repealed on December 31, 2021.
+The South Carolina Abandoned Buildings Revitalization Act is repealed on December 31, 2021, however, taxpayers should consult their tax advisors as this date may be extended.
 Any credit carryforward will continue to be allowed until the 5-year time period in South Carolina Code §12-67-140 is completed.